Outnicky/checkers-2/README.md

 - Capture enemy pieces by jumping over them diagonally
 - Red (Goku) moves first

+## Capture Rules

+- **First move is free** - On your first move of the turn, you can choose to capture OR move normally
+- **Multi-capture chains** - Once you capture, if the same piece can capture again, it MUST continue capturing
+- The piece keeps moving until no more captures are available
+- Only after all captures are complete does the turn end
+- This gives you strategic choice: capture now or position for a better attack later!

 ## Power-Up System

 ### Goku (Red Pieces)